golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

    If container contains any subcontainers then mount just the subcontainers and skip mounting the container's storage itself.

+.. option:: -c, --with-cache <template_name>

+   Create a local cache storage for the container from a template.

+   The cache storage becomes container's primary storage when mounted.
+Old primary storage is kept in sync with the cache.

 .. option:: -l, --list-all